zenmoto/zenmoto.github.io/_posts/2014-03-18-webgl-slippy-map.md

+---
+layout: post
-# Prototype _COOLHV3_
+title: Prototype COOLHV3
+---

-At Cobalt, we handle a lot of traffic.
-We host the websites of many auto dealers, and we do a great deal of advertising on their behalf.
+At my company we handle a lot of traffic.
+We host websites of many auto dealers, and we do a great deal of advertising on our clients' behalf.
 It's enough traffic that it's a challenge to really understand the scope of all that we do.
 We recently prototyped an attempt to show a good portion of our data on a map.
 Conceptually it was very simple- just draw a circle on the map for every page viewed, every ad served, and every ad that was clicked on.
 The challenge came in the rate of these events- at peak times we see more than 1200 events/second.
 Displaying that many events on an